 We may utilise certain third-party advertising services (e.g. organizations such as FastClick or Google) to display advertising for our advertisers.
 These third-party services may place a cookie on your computer for the purposes of ad-tracking and presentation.
 We do not share personally identifiable visitor information with these third-party services.

 11. Storing personal information

-- providing a secure environment and access control for confidential information
+- providing a secure environment and access control for confidential information; and

 Where we store your personal information depends on what interaction you have had with us.
-These include electronic databases, email databases for marketing communications or secure archiving for paper based forms.
+These include electronic databases, email databases for marketing communications, and secure archiving for paper based forms.